 The following diagram illustrates the general DR architecture topology.

 In the preceding diagram, an app accesses a primary database while a secondary database is standing by and mirrors the state of the primary database.
-Clients are accessing the app that runs on GCP.
+Clients are accessing the app that runs on Google Cloud.

 If the primary database becomes unavailable, database admins or the operations team have to decide to start the disaster recovery process.
 If database disaster recovery is initiated, the app is reconnected to the secondary database.
 After it's connected, the app can serve its clients again.
 In an ideal situation, the app is available on the secondary database as soon as possible so clients might not even experience an outage.
 One alternative is to wait for the primary database to become accessible again, instead of initiating disaster recovery.
 For example, if the disaster is intermittent, it might be faster to resolve the problem instead of failing over.